![]() |

 Carnival Queen in 1999, Laura Pérez Castro |

-Carnival Queen in Santa Cruz de Tenerife in 1999 was Laura Pérez Castro in a costume entitled, "A los pies de Yalpur" (At the foot of Jaipur) designed by Vicente Vargas and representing Azul Televisión.
+Carnival Queen in Santa Cruz de Tenerife in 1999 was Laura Pérez Castro in a costume, "A los pies de Yalpur" (At the foot of Jaipur) designed by Vicente Vargas, representing Azul Televisión.

 In 1999, the court was made up as follows:

 The theme in 1999 was 'Comic World': and the stage returned to the Plaza de España, with a set filled with superheroes.
 To preside over the stage of that year, a patriotic superhero for the island of Tenerife was created, who was baptized as "Super Chicha" short for "Super Chicharrero" (chicharrero being the popular name of the inhabitants of the city of Santa Cruz de Tenerife).
-The character was created by Guillermo Afonso and Captain America served as inspiration for his creation.
+The character was created by Guillermo Afonso and Captain America served as inspiration.

-After the carnival, the original sculpture of Super Chicha was exhibited in the La Salud neighborhood market in Santa Cruz de Tenerife until 2012, when the City Council was forced to dismantle the sculpture due to its deterioration, causing a great controversy in the city and the island, especially among the carnival groups.
+After the carnival, the sculpture was exhibited in the La Salud neighbourhood market in Santa Cruz until 2012, when the City Council was forced to dismantle the sculpture due to its deterioration, causing a great controversy in the city and the island, especially among the carnival groups.
 It is expected (hoped?) that in the future a copy of the original statue can be made and placed outside the Casa del Carnaval de Santa Cruz, the museum dedicated to this emblematic festival.

-At present, Super Chicha continues to be considered an allegorical and recurring character of the Santa Cruz de Tenerife Carnival.
-During the 2017 carnival, the costume used by the members of the Los Chinchosos murga was precisely Super Chicha.
+Super Chicha is still considered an allegorical and recurring character of the Santa Cruz de Tenerife Carnival.
+In 2017, the costume used by the members of the Los Chinchosos murga was precisely Super Chicha.
 Super Chicha wears a blue mask with white wings, blue chest and white gloves, the rest of the costume is blue, with white boots and carries a shield in the colors and shape of the Tenerife flag.

 ![]() |